Padua: By rail

 Padua has two railway stations open to passengers.
-The main station Stazione di Padova has 11 platforms and is sometimes incorrectly referred to as "Padova Centrale"; it is one of the biggest stations in Italy.
+The main station Stazione di Padova has 11 platforms and is sometimes colloquially referred to as "Padova Centrale"; it is one of the biggest stations in Italy.
 More than 450 trains per day leave Padova.
 The station is used by over 20 million passengers per year.
 From Padova, high speed trains connect to Milan, Rome, Bologna, Florence and Venice; one can reach Milan in 1 hour and 59 minutes, Rome in 3 hours 13 minutes and Venice in 30 minutes.
 There are also international day trains to Zurich and Munich, and overnight sleeper services to Munich and Vienna (ÖBB).
 The station was opened in 1842 when the service started on the first part of the Milan–Venice railway (the "Imperial Regia Ferrovia Ferdinandea") built from Padua to Marghera through Mestre.
 Porta Marghera is a major port of the Venetian area.
 Railways enthusiasts can visit the Signal Box A (Cabina A), preserved by the "Società Veneta Ferrovie" (a society named after the former public works and railway company, based in "Piazza Eremitani" in Padua) association.

 By aeroplane

 Padua is approximately 50 km away from Venice Marco Polo Airport which is the nearest airport with regular commercial service.
 Padua is also served by the Verona Villafranca Airport and Treviso Airport.
 The Gino Allegri, or Aeroporto civile di Padova "Gino Allegri", is no longer served by regularly scheduled flights.
 Padua is, however, the home of one of Italy's four area control centres.